 That is true, but incomplete.

 Rosh Hashanah is not mainly a party about a calendar turning over.
-It opens the most searching season in the Jewish year: a period of judgment, repentance, prayer, and moral inventory that culminates in Yom Kippur.
+It opens the most searching season in the Jewish year: a period of judgment, repentance, prayer, and moral inventory that ends in Yom Kippur.

 Rosh Hashanah begins the High Holy Day season